zeek/zeek-agent-v2/README.md

 This Zeek Agent supersedes an older, [1st-generation implementation](https://github.com/zeek/zeek-agent) that is no longer maintained.
-The new version retains the original table-based approach, but reduces the complexity of deployment and code.
-It no longer supports interfacing to osquery.
-Both Zeek Agent versions supersede [an earlier osquery extension](https://github.com/zeek/zeek-osquery) for Zeek that focused on providing osquery's tables to Zeek.
+The new version retains the original, table-based approach, but reduces the complexity of deployment and code base.
+It no longer supports interfacing to osquery (because that was a main source of complexity).
+Both versions of the Zeek Agent also supersede [an earlier osquery extension](https://github.com/zeek/zeek-osquery) for Zeek that focused just on providing osquery's tables to Zeek.